Mene (song): Release and promotion

 The band first performed the track on April 8, 2015 at their Denver, Colorado show, then-titled "Don't Feel Anything" after the chorus lyric "we don't feel anything!".
 On the same day the band deleted all the content from their Instagram, then posted a new promotional picture of the band.
 The track was performed live at subsequent shows, now listed on the band's setlist as "Mene".

 On April 13, 2015, various online music retailers listed that the single would be released on April 15, 2015, also giving a 30-second preview of the track.
 Later on April 13, the band updated their website to match the style of the "Mene" artwork and allowed fans to download the track for free for a limited period.
 As of April 15, 2015, the track ceased to be available for free on the band's website and was instead made available to purchase through digital music retailers and play through online streaming services.

 A second new track titled "Sealed to Me" was performed for the first time on April 15, 2015, just days after the release of "Mene", leading to a number of media outlets to speculate that the band's fifth album would soon be released.
 In one of only two interviews the band gave in 2015, the band stated they were working on new songs and hoped to release an album by the end of 2015.

 Around its release, the track was played regularly on UK Radio stations Radio 1 and Xfm.
 "Mene" is featured on American supernatural drama series The Vampire Diaries in the episode "I Carry Your Heart with Me", which was first shown on October 29, 2015.

-On July 22, 2016, the "Mene" along with b-side "Out of Range" were made available as a 7" single, as well as being made available to purchase and stream online.
+On July 22, 2016, the "Mene" along with the previously unreleased "Out of Range" were made available as a 7" single, as well as being made available to purchase and stream online.